 When it comes to working with children, as a Registered Play Therapist-Supervisor, I am strong believer and advocate for the power of play and expressive therapies as a means of accessing, expressing and processing emotions and conflict.

 I have specialized training in play and expressive therapies and am a Registered Play Therapist -Supervisor (RPT-S).
-I am trained in EMDR (Eye Movement Desensitization and Reprocessing) and am currently working on completing my certification through EMDRIA.
+I am an Eye Movement Desensitization and Reprocessing (EMDR) Certified therapist through EMDRIA.

 I specialize in treating issues of trauma, depression, anxiety, anger, adjustment and loss.
 I’ve worked as a trauma therapist for the entirety of my career.
 I utilize play and expressive therapies to work with my child clients whose lives are interfaced with issues of sexual abuse, family violence, loss and bereavement.
 I am trained in Eye Movement Desensitization and Reprocessing (EMDR) and utilize this model to help clients move through, and beyond stuck places and beliefs.